A Guide to Patient Satisfaction in the Age of Consumerism

 A fundamental way to promote patient satisfaction upfront is by providing early and accurate price transparency.

-“We like to say, ‘the patient is the new payer,’” says Eric Arnson, a senior vice president of product management with Change Healthcare.
+“We like to say, ‘the patient is the new payer,’” says Eric Raup, a senior vice president of product management with Change Healthcare.
 “We need to think of patients as consumers.
 We don’t want a poor billing and payment experience to cloud what was otherwise a very positive clinical experience.”

 A leading frustration among healthcare consumers is having no idea how much they will owe until after care is rendered and they receive a bill.
-According to Arnson, patients don’t resent the fact that they have to pay for care, per se; what upsets them is sticker shock.
+According to Raup, patients don’t resent the fact that they have to pay for care, per se; what upsets them is sticker shock.

 “Let’s say a patient will owe $1,500 for a test or procedure.
-The same bill, for the same amount, is thought of differently if a conversation is had with the patient before anything takes place,” Arnson says.
+The same bill, for the same amount, is thought of differently if a conversation is had with the patient before anything takes place,” Raup says.
 “It’s about setting proper expectations with patients and taking on an educational, rather than adversarial, role.”

 With information in hand that provides not just a cost estimate but also a breakdown of the total, patients can make an informed decision about whether to proceed, shop around, or seek alternative treatment options.
 And with proper insight about a practice’s payment options and policies, patients can decide early on whether they will pay upfront or arrange a payment plan.
-“The key is having those conversations up front, while the patient has an opportunity to consider all of the facts,” Arnson says.
+“The key is having those conversations up front, while the patient has an opportunity to consider all of the facts,” Raup says.

 “This is no longer an emerging technology; there are plenty of good estimation tools and services available,” he says.
 The tools come in many different forms, he adds, many of which practices may not realize are already included in their practice management or revenue cycle management packages.

-Some of these products use payer contracts to estimate payments, Arnson explains, while others use historical data.
+Some of these products use payer contracts to estimate payments, Raup explains, while others use historical data.
 Ideally, a tool will also account for patients’ eligibility and where they stand in terms of their annual deductible, co-pay, and outof- pocket limits.

 The ideal tool would also include even more layers of decision support, says Gregory Weidner, M.D., FACP, medical director of primary care innovation and proactive health at Atrium Health (formerly Carolinas Healthcare System) in Charlotte, N.C.